The Inca Trail in Peru and South America: Hatun Capac Ñan

 The Bridges

 Different types of bridges are allowed to cross the rivers.
-In the Sierra, there were tree trunks when distances were not great, and those who became famous for their ingenuity were those that the Spaniards called “de criznejas.”
+In the Sierra, there were tree trunks when distances were not great, and those who became famous for their ingenuity were those whom the Spaniards called “de criznejas.”
 These bridges rested on two great stone abutments with solid foundations, and between each stirrup were four or six thick beams that lashed the hanging bridge.
-The Maromas were woven from thin branches like wicker, braiding three by three thicker ones and increasing units until reaching a diameter of about fifty centimeters.
+The Maromas were woven from thin branches like wicker, braiding three thicker ones and increasing units until reaching a diameter of about fifty centimeters.
 A 1534 reference discloses one of the said bridges as follows: “There are very great and powerful rivers on which there are bridges made of thick ropes, and between one and another there are thin and small ropes, and from these bridges, there are two where the lords passed and two where the common people passed.”
 The chroniclers commented

 • There are several types of bridges in the Tahuantinsuyo: Hanging bridges, used when the river was wide, consisted of thick wires of agave or maguey that extended from one side to another and were tied to dense rocks and, as beds, tightly attached logs.